asahisuenaga/asahisuenaga/guide.md

-# How-To Guide: Personalize the README.md
+# How to Make Your Own README.md

 **This repository is [Asahi](https://github.com/asahisuenaga)'s README designed to generate an automated, terminal-styled GitHub Profile README.**

 ## Installation

+Use the following guide to set up your repository, configure your access tokens, and trigger the initial build.

-1. Click [here](https://github.com/login?return_to=%2Fasahisuenaga%2Fasahisuenaga) to copy it directly into your own GitHub account.
+1. Click [here](https://github.com/asahisuenaga/asahisuenaga/fork) to copy it directly into your own GitHub account.
 Make sure your new repository is named exactly after your GitHub username (e.g., `yourusername/yourusername`).

 2. Because the README tracks real-time metrics (like year-to-date commits, combined issue counts, and private contributions), the default `GITHUB_TOKEN` isn't enough.
 Generate a Classic PAT or Fine-Grained PAT with the `repo` and `read:user` scopes enabled.